openstack-archive/cookbook-openstack-object-storage/README.md

 dedicated hosts with the swift-proxy-server role.

-In really really huge environments, it's possible that the storage node will be split into swift-{container,accout}-server nodes and swift-object-server nodes.
+In really really huge environments, it's possible that the storage node will be split into swift-{container,account}-server nodes and swift-object-server nodes.

 Recipes